-The Company lends the issuances from bond to another Group entity in the same currency as the bond liability.
+The Company lends the issuances from bonds to another Group entity in the same currency as the bonds.
 As there is a matching of debt with receivables in the same currency, the risk of foreign currency is managed and mitigated.